-Therefore, each maximum average price includes an amount of over or under recovery which was accumulated during previous tariff periods
+Therefore, each maximum average price includes an amount of over or under recovery which was accumulated during the previous tariff period.

 Both SSE Airtricity and the Utility Regulator strive to keep the over/under recovered amount as low as possible in order to avoid distortion of the maximum average price.
-This is carried out through ongoing monitoring and tariff changes being put through when over or under recoveries are increasing to such an extent that they would adversely affect the tariff.
+This is carried out through ongoing monitoring and tariff changes being put through when over or under recoveries are accumulating to such an extent that they would adversely affect the tariff.